More than Just a “Thank You”—a Token of Appreciation

 Kudos—and a coin

-The tokens are attached to a Kudos form, and are conveniently accessible to employees and volunteers at 32 “Kudos Boards” across the zoo.
+The custom tokens are attached to a Kudos form, and are conveniently accessible to employees and volunteers at 32 “Kudos Boards” across the zoo.
 Each board is half cork board, half white board, and contains a small box of ZooBuck forms.
 A $1 ZooBuck token is attached to the form.

 When one employee or volunteer wants to recognize another, she finds and fills out a ZooBuck form.
 The form is carbon paper, so one sheet goes to the employee, and the other is posted on the Kudos Board.